-Used for medicinal purposes.
-I have no idea what the green, saag paneer-looking mush in the bucket is—does anyone know what it may be?
+Presumably used for medicinal purposes.
+I have no idea what the green mush in the bucket is—does anyone know?

 4. Soup served with a jawbone in it.

-It’s called “Sangre de Drago” or “Sangre de Grado” (both translate to “dragon’s blood”) and it’s sap from an Amazonian tree Croton lechleri.
+Locals called this stuff “Sangre de Drago” (“dragon’s blood”) and while it looks like animal blood, it’s actually sap from an Amazonian tree (Croton lechleri).
 Note the long spools of bark.
 When you cut a piece off, it bleeds!
 Local people use the ‘blood’ to sooth joint pain and arthritis.

-2. An entire bucket of cow (Or horse?
-Or donkey?) snouts.
+2. An entire bucket of cow (Horse?
+Donkey?) snouts.

 1. A donkey head.